its-crypted/Kernel_Diary/README.md

  - Choose the IPv4 for the & selected the address to Manual.
  - Enter the IP Address `10.0.0.1` --> this will be linked with the machine.
  - Enter the NetMask as 255.255.255.0
+ - Now try to ping to other machine using `ping 10.0.0.2`